COA announces accreditation actions

 For Immediate Release

-CHICAGO —The Committee on Accreditation (COA) of the American Library Association (ALA) has announced accreditation actions taken at the 2009 ALA Annual Conference in Chicago.
+CHICAGO — The Committee on Accreditation (COA) of the American Library Association (ALA) announces accreditation actions taken at the 2012 ALA Midwinter Meeting in Dallas.

 Continued accreditation status was granted to the following programs:

-- Master of Arts in Library and Information Science offered by the University of Iowa.
+- Master of Library and Information Science offered by the University of California, Los Angeles.

-- Master of Science in Information Science offered by the University of Tennessee.
+- Master of Library and Information Science offered by Rutgers, the State University of New Jersey.

-- Master of Science in Library Science offered by the Catholic University of America.
+- Master of Library Science offered by St. John's University.

-The next comprehensive review visit is scheduled to occur in 2016.
+The next comprehensive review visit at each institution is scheduled to occur in 2018.

-- Master of Library Science offered by the University at Buffalo, SUNY.
+- Master of Library Science offered by Queens College, City University of New York.

 Individuals who would like more information about a particular program should contact the program.